jeherve/rest-api-post-embeds/readme.txt

 * `jeherve_post_embed_featured_cache` allows you to control how long the featured images are cached.

 == Changelog ==

+= 1.3.1 =
+Release Date: February 13, 2016

+* Ensure the plugin can be translated via WordPress.org.

 = 1.3 =
 Release Date: February 3, 2016